Iran hopeful Geneva talks can lead to 'nuclear roadmap'

 Western officials have acknowledged this maximal demand - incorporated in U.N.
 Security Council sanctions resolutions since 2006 - may no longer be realistic given the meteoric growth of Iran's enrichment infrastructure, and the way it has made nuclear energy and know-how synonymous with national pride.

-But they say Iran's enrichment capacity must be kept in check to make it harder for Tehran to weaponize enrichment, should it decide to do so, without being detected in time.
+But they say Iran's enrichment capacity must be kept in check to make it harder for Tehran to weaponise enrichment, should it decide to do so, without being detected in time.

 (Reporting by Marcus George in Dubai and Fredrik Dahl in Vienna; Editing by Jon Hemming and Mark Heinrich)